anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     However,
     this is not part of V2 specs.

+## Guards

+!!! note "On `Guards`"

+    For each guard of the engine family, we provide a guard description.

-### [Guard ⟨guard $i$⟩]
+### [Guard ⟨guard $i$⟩] `{` $0 < i < l$ `}`

-!!! note
+!!! note "On `[Guard ⟨guard $i$⟩]`"

     For each guard
-    we want a short description of the conditions that enable its action;
+    we want a short description
-    we may have a case distinction for action labels, which may possibly be nested.
-    For each case,
-    also if it is just one,
-    we need to describe
-    the action label,
-    the matched arguments,
-    and any other precomputations.
+    of which actions are enable under which conditions.

     Conceptual structure

     : We essentially need a decision tree, flow chart, or similar for

-    - how to determine whether the action of the guard is enabled
+    - how to determine whether this guard enables actions and then which ones

-    - describe the action lable, matched arguments, and pre-computations results;
+    - describe the action label, matched arguments, and pre-computations results for each of the cases;
-    for the latter, we may describe how or when they are computed along the way.
+    for the latter,
+    we may describe how or when they are computed along the way.

     Form